evwalz/paper_monotone_dependence/README.md

 - Additional case-study-specific requirements listed in subdirectory READMEs

 ### Installation
-Each case study has its own dependency file:
+Each case study has its own dependency file: `requirements.txt`
-- Python case studies: `requirements.txt`

 Navigate to the specific directory and follow the setup instructions in the local README.